-- A qualified, operational workforce in sufficient numbers that is one of the most productive in the world. - The fastest growing cost-competitiveness of the major Eurozone countries, - Significant entrepreneurial momentum with a strong increase in the number of business start-ups (+6% compared with 2% on average in the European Union), - Strategic geographic positioning supported by operational infrastructures that ensure freight transport both within France and abroad, - An economic dynamism that is favourable to the increase in commercial and financial transactions, - A tax policy that supports innovation and research, in particular through one of the best research tax credits in the OECD countries, - A resolutely pro-employment social policy with massive investment in the skills of the future.
+- A qualified, operational workforce in sufficient numbers that is one of the most productive in the world. - The fastest growing cost-competitiveness of the major Eurozone countries, - A strong entrepreneurial spirit: France is the third most popular country for the creation of start-ups after Canada and the United States (OECD ranking), - Strategic geographic positioning supported by operational infrastructures that ensure freight transport both within France and abroad, - A tax policy that supports innovation and research, in particular through one of the best research tax credits in the OECD countries, - A resolutely pro-employment social policy with massive investment in the skills of the future.

 Building on its strengths, in the summer of 2017 France also started implementing the structural transformation of its business environment through in-depth reforms of labour law, taxation and the streamlining of administrative procedures.

-With increased flexibility and security in workforce management, a corporate tax rate that will be gradually reduced to 25% by 2022, a reduction in the taxation of capital income and a further reduction in the cost of labour, France's attractiveness has increased significantly.
+With greater flexibility and security in labor management, a corporate tax rate that has gradually fallen to 25% since 2022, a fall in production taxes, a reduction in the taxation on capital income, a tax regime for impatriates, particularly to encourage the influx of international talent and a reduction in the cost of labor, France's appeal has increased decisively.